|Exploit publicly available||No|

 An elevation of privilege issue via a privileged access password stored in memory has been identified and resolved in the Symantec Altiris Deployment Solution.
 Successful exploitation could potentially allow a non-privileged user with authorized access to the system hosting the Deployment Solution Server to gain unauthorized access and modify network client systems.

 |Altiris Deployment Solution||6.X||All||6.9.355 SP1|

 Information Risk Management Plc reported that the Symantec Altiris Deployment Solution agent stores the Application Identity Account password, set during installation, in clear text in system memory.
 A non-privileged user with authorized access to the system hosting the Deployment Solution Server could potentially retrieve this password from system memory enabling the user to possibly make unauthorized modifications to client systems on the network, e.g., deploy unauthorized software.

 The level of unauthorized access achieved is dependent on the user group the Application Identity Account was established under during initial installation.
 The impact of this threat is further reduced as it requires initial authorized system access in any attempt to compromise the targeted account.
 In a recommended installation, the Altiris Deployment Solution Server should be restricted to privileged-access, authorized users only and located in a restricted access environment.

 Symantec engineers have verified and resolved these issues in Altiris Deployment Solution 6.9 SP1.
 Updates are available as follows:

 As part of normal best practices, Symantec strongly recommends:

-Symantec would like to thank Deral Heiland with Layered Defense for reporting this issue and coordinating with us while Symantec resolved it.
+Symantec would like to thank Mazin Faour, Information Risk Management Plc, for reporting this issue and providing full coordination while Symantec resolved it.